jctanner/rhoai-hacking/docs/KUBE-RBAC-PROXY.md

 With this configuration, `kube-rbac-proxy` will now perform the *exact same RBAC check* as `oauth-proxy` did, but it will do so for **every single request**, providing continuous, real-time authorization.

+> **Note on a Potential `kube-rbac-proxy` Enhancement**
+>
+> The requirement to use a configuration file is a key difference from `oauth-proxy`.
+For a detailed analysis of the feasibility and implications of adding a new `--resource-attributes-json` flag to `kube-rbac-proxy` that would directly accept a JSON string, please see the appendix: [The Case for a --resource-attributes-json Flag](#appendix-the-case-for-a---resource-attributes-json-flag).

 ## Appendix: RBAC Configuration Comparison

 While both proxies can interact with the Kubernetes RBAC system, they are configured in fundamentally different ways, reflecting their core design philosophies.